Leody Taveras Player Props: Rangers vs. Mariners

 - TV Channel: BSSW

 Looking to place a prop bet on Leody Taveras?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Read More About This Game